jtangjt/tilted_snake/README.md

 # tilted_snake
-snake for beaglebone controlled with inclinometre
+snake for beaglebone controlled with inclinometer